 Any of these instances can be indicative of significant negligence as it relates to maintaining safe roads.

 If you were injured in a car accident while driving on a negligently maintained roadway you understand how difficult that is.
 Road maintenance claims—because they typically involve a government agency—are complex and require skilled legal counsel.
-The experienced car accident lawyers at have the knowledge, skill, and commitment to aggressively advocate for your claim’s best possible resolution, and we’re here to help.
-Your rights and your rightful compensation matter too much to leave to chance, so please or call us at 215-825-5183 today.
+The experienced car accident lawyers at The Levin Firm have the knowledge, skill, and commitment to aggressively advocate for your claim’s best possible resolution, and we’re here to help.
+Your rights and your rightful compensation matter too much to leave to chance, so please contact or call us at 215-825-5183 today.